 Guide Israeli ML teams through the AI governance and compliance stack: Ministry of Innovation December 2023 AI policy principles, Privacy Protection Law (PPL) and Amendment 13 applied to ML training data, sector-specific rules (Bank of Israel Directive 364, Ministry of Health AMAR medical-device AI), and EU AI Act exposure for Israeli exporters.
 Generates model cards, data statements, and DPIA templates tailored to Israeli context.
 Use when preparing AI governance docs, answering an enterprise customer's AI risk review, classifying a system under the EU AI Act, or building an internal responsible-AI checklist.
 Prevents costly compliance gaps when shipping AI to regulated markets.
 Do NOT use for general PPL policy (use israeli-privacy-shield), web app security (use israeli-appsec-scanner), or SOC/threat triage (use israeli-cybersecurity-ops).

-Trust score 78/100 (Trusted) · 2 GitHub contributors · MIT license
+Trust score 89/100 (Trusted) · 5+ installs · 2 GitHub contributors · MIT license

-npx skills-il add skills-il/security-compliance --skill israeli-ai-compliance-kit -a claude-codeAn enterprise customer asked for a model card for our Hebrew summarization API.
+npx skills-il add skills-il/security-compliance@v1.1.0-israeli-ai-compliance-kit --skill israeli-ai-compliance-kit -a claude-codeAn enterprise customer asked for a model card for our Hebrew summarization API.
 Draft one with Israeli-context fields (PPL registration, Amendment 13 DPO, MoI 2023 principles alignment, sector regulator applicability).

 I want to sell a credit-scoring model to a German bank.
 Walk me through the EU AI Act decision tree and tell me if it is high-risk and what my obligations are as an Israeli provider.